Connect with us

 Buying a home is a topic close to all our hearts in Singapore.
 In fact, many of you may already know that Singapore has one of the highest home-ownership rates in the world – 90% of residents here own their own homes.

 Another thing we all know about buying a property in Singapore is that it can be very expensive.
-This is why majority of us use our CPF Ordinary Account (CPF-OA) balances to pay for the downpayment and monthly instalments on our homes.
+This is why the majority of us use our CPF Ordinary Account (CPF-OA) balances to pay the down payment and monthly instalments on our homes.

 Read Also: Why Singaporeans Should Stop Using Their CPF Money To Pay Their HDB Home Mortgage

-While this decision is sound when we purchase our homes, many times, we may not know the implications of it years down the road.
-This is because of the Accrued Interest we build up, Property Charge we are liable for and that we can make a Property Pledge to reduce our retirement sum.
+While this decision is sound when we purchase our homes, we may not know its implications years down the road.
+This is because of the Accrued Interest we build up, the Property Charge we are liable for, and the fact that we can make a Property Pledge to reduce our retirement sum.

-If you have no idea what these three property-related terms mean, then continue reading below as we explain it.
+If you have no idea what these three property-related terms mean, then continue reading below as we explain them.

-This should not be confused with the interest that we are paying the bank for our HDB loan or bank loan.
-Instead, Accrued Interest is the interest we have to pay back to our own CPF Accounts, because we have used it to fund our home purchase.
+This should not be confused with the interest we pay the bank on our HDB or bank loan.
+Instead, Accrued Interest is the interest we must repay to our CPF Accounts because we used them to fund our home purchase.

 Accrued Interest accumulates when we use our CPF funds for the following reasons: